ricscar2570/HealthSolver/README.md

 - **Monitoring**: Prometheus and Grafana
   Offers real-time insights into system performance.
 - **Security**: OAuth2 and Cryptography
-  Safeguards data with state-of-the-art security mechanisms.
+  Safeguards data with security mechanisms.

 ---